DavidGarciaCat/performance-and-stress-tests/readme.md

 - `GET /benchmark` runs several operations from several types of processing, including `maths`, `string processing`, `loops` and `conditionals`; then returns the results of each test suite in seconds

 > **PLEASE NOTE** Python does not have (in the version I used) four of the mathematical operations during the Benchmark test suite.

+> **WARNING** I have just started to work on the GoLang version.
+For now, the only URI available is `GET /`; the other ones will be implemented as soon as I have some time to do it.

 ## Response time